Elena-Cr/dashboard_kea4.2-d1/README.md

  3- Create virtual environment and install requirements.txt

- 4- create superuser on django-admin
+ 4- create superuser on django-admin, setup django, collect static,

  5- run pop_database from scripts_and_files

+ 6- you can do run syncdb and generate models from the already populated database. run django makemigrations and migrate.

  6- configure nginx and gunicorn on server (maybe u can skip this step if u run on localhost)